tmcrossx/bondlib/README.md

 A fixed income security is a portfolio of zero coupon bonds.
 The _price_ of a zero coupon bond is the _discount_.
-The _present value_ of a fixed income security is the sum of discounted future future cash flows.
+The _present value_ of a fixed income security is the sum of discounted future cash flows.

-Discounts are quoted in terms of rates.
+Discounts are quoted using rates.
 If $D(t)$ is the price of 1 unit of currency paid at time $t$ then the _spot rate_/_yield_ $r$ is defined by $D(t) = \exp(-t r(t))$.
 The _forward_ rate $f(t)$ is